kip-dk/angular-xrm-webresource/README.md

 ```

 Remove that tag from the index.html file, build your application again with the ng build command and finally redeploy using the Deploy tool.
 Now your application is working within chrome.

+If you need to use routes the base is needed.
+Read the section above regarding angular routes.
+You still need to remove the base tag, but you define the base in another way.

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/angular-running-in-dynamic.png)